demisto/content/Packs/PhishTank/Integrations/PhishTankV2/README.md

 PhishTank is a free community site where anyone can submit, verify, track and share phishing data.
-This integration was integrated and tested with version 1.0.1 of PhishTank
+This integration was integrated and tested with version 1.0.1 of PhishTank.
 ## Configure PhishTankV2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.